Subscription Modal Banner

 Other things to note

 As the medical benefits offered by MINDEF/SAF are rather comprehensive, you’ll be pleased to know the above-mentioned are the only entitlements available to servicemen.
-Servicemen can opt to upgrade their ward and co-pay their treatment charges.
+Servicemen can opt to upgrade their wards and co-pay their treatment charges.

 Also, your hospitalisation charges will continue to be subsidised up until you are discharged from the public hospital should you be hospitalised for a non-service injury or illness at your ORD.